freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 ### Regression

 An important note here: pay attention to the regression aspect.
-Take as an example the system that has authority and has tradition
+Take as an example the system that has Authority and Use (signaled with the triangle in the next diagram)

 ![](../attachment/vsc-paste/maturity-model-for-design-systems-240403155200.png)\